Kisumu, Kenya: Rita Rose Food Garden

 - New Products - OLPS has a goal to add a composting center, worm farm, tree and seedling nursery and chicken coup.

 Achieving food security in Sub Saharan Africa continues to be a challenge:

 - Malnutrition affects a third of all people in Sub-Saharan Africa – more than in any other region in the world

-- 95% of agriculture is rain fed, making land barren in the dry season
+- 95% of agriculture in Sub-Sahara is rain fed, making land barren in the dry season